aurelienpierreeng/VirtualSecretary/docs/index.md

 ### Build a semantic search-engine for your website

-"Semantic" means the search-engine understands synonyms and possibly translatons, otherwise basic information retrieval systems simply rely on exact keywords, which is quite limiting when users are not experts using the exact technical slang.
+"Semantic" means the search-engine understands synonyms and possibly translations, otherwise basic information retrieval systems simply rely on exact keywords, which is quite limiting when users are not experts using the exact technical slang.

 ```python